hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 ## Conclusion

-My hope for this write up is to share what I learned implementing production load testing at a number of companies, to provide some clarity on what it takes to run load tests against prod, and to show that it's actually not that hard.
+My hope for this write up is to share what I learned implementing production load testing at a number of companies, to provide some clarity on what it takes to run load tests against `prod`, and to show that it's actually not that hard.
 It takes time, it takes team work, it takes a perspective shift, but it’s very doable.

 I’m hoping that you will want to give it a go, and get to experience how fun it is and how great it feels to have that level of confidence that your production system can handle that extra traffic without breaking a sweat.

-I’d love to talk to anyone who might have any questions, or share experiences with people who have run production load tests.
-Feel free to email me on h@artillery.io or message me on Twitter - [@hveldstra](https://twitter.com/hveldstra).
-Thank you!
+Questions?
+Feedback?
+Vigorous objections?
+I'd love to hear from you!
+Drop me a line on [h@veldstra.org](h@veldstra.org) or ping me on Twitter - [@hveldstra](https://twitter.com/hveldstra).